PingFederate supports multiple hardware security modules (HSMs), including Entrust nShield Connect HSM.

 After installation, see the HSM documentation from Entrust to make your PingFederate server a client of an HSM server.

-PingFederate only supports Operator Card Set (OCS) protected keys.
-Note the password used for the OCS.
+For OCS, note the password.
 You need the password for your installation of PingFederate.

 - To enable the Java interface, copy the NFAST_HOME/java/classes/nCipherKM.jar file to the <pf_install>/pingfederate/startup directory.